NEVER AGAIN

 Commemorating the Holocaust

-In January 2000, 44 governments from around the world met in Stockholm, the capital of Sweden, to discuss the importance of Holocaust education, remembrance and research.
+In January 2000, 44 governments from around the world met in Stockholm, the capital of Sweden, to discuss the importance of Holocaust education, remembrance, and research.
 Many governments undertook to establish an annual Holocaust Memorial Day (HMD).
 On January 24, 2005, the UN General Assembly commemorated the 60th anniversary of the liberation of the Nazi concentration camps.
 Following this session, a UN resolution was drafted to designate January 27 as the International Day of Commemoration in Memory of the Victims of the Holocaust.
 The resolution called for education programs on the Holocaust to help prevent genocide.
 It also rejected denials that the Holocaust occurred.
 On November 1, 2005, the assembly adopted this resolution so the day could be observed each year.
 It was first observed on January 27, 2006.
 The day also commemorates when the Soviet troops liberated the Nazi concentration and death camp Auschwitz-Birkenau in Poland on January 27, 1945.
 It is hoped that through remembering these events, people will remember the Holocaust and prevent genocide.

 PROGRAM COORDINATORS